triciaward/fast-api-template/README.md

 # This will:
 # ✅ Create Python virtual environment
 # ✅ Install all dependencies
-# ✅ Start PostgreSQL and Redis
+# ✅ Start PostgreSQL and FastAPI
 # ✅ Run database migrations
 # ✅ Set up everything you need
 ```